-After going through the different types of dryers, you must be wondering, which one is for me?
+After going through the different types of dryers in Singapore, you must be wondering, which one is for me?

 - For our home, we use a Samsung 8kg / 6kg Ecobubble washer dryer.
 This means it can wash an 8kg load and dry a 6kg load.
 Do note that the drying function is also not as effective as a dedicated dryer (unless you do a 3-hour drying cycle, which takes up a lot of energy.)
 We only activate the drying function if we need it urgently, or if it is raining outside.
 Do also note that the dryer function will not work well if you have wet towels in the drum (I tend to remove them before activating the drying mode).